blueberryapps/react-bluekit/README.md

 });
 ```

-this will provide you with two gulp tasks: `build-bluekit` and `watch-bluekit` which are doing static analysis of your components.
+This will provide you with two gulp tasks: `build-bluekit` and `watch-bluekit`, which perform static analysis of your components.

-you can setup build of BlueKit on application start and then watch components for changes by editing default task to:
+You can setup the build of BlueKit on application start and then watch components for changes by editing the `default` task to:

 ```js
 // from gulp.task('default', ['server']); to:
 gulp.task('default', ['build-bluekit', 'server', 'watch-bluekit']);
 ```

-do not forget to add it to build process (for example on stage or production)
+Do not forget to add it to build process (for example on stage or production):
 ```js
 gulp.task('build', ['build-bluekit', 'build-webpack']);
 // make sure that component build is before webpack
 ```
-it will be build when needed
+It will be built when needed.

 ## Add it to your project

-look at example directory
-and you need to add only:
+Look at the `example` directory, you only need to add:

 ```js
 import BlueKit from 'react-bluekit';